 Build a Plan – Now that you’ve mentally and emotionally ready for the change you need to build a plan.
 The best way is in a form of a budget.
 I stared mine on an excel spreadsheet and still use it today.
 You can jot it down on paper, use an app or software like Personal Capital, but whichever way you choose you need to get your total income, debt and expenses down in some format.

 A budget could take time to evolve, you may want to track your spending for 30, 60, 90 days saving all receipts to see where your money is going.
 You may be surprised at some of the dollar amounts of some categories, they could be much higher or lower than you originally estimated.
 This is why tracking all spending over a period of time is helpful.

 Communicate and agree on the Plan – It’s so important to be on the same page with your spouse, partner, children, etc. when making changes like this.
 I was the one who initiated the plan for us, but before we started anything I reviewed it with my wife.
 We compromised on some things but came away with an agreement on our money and budget that we were both in sync with.
 Then, we looped in our three children so they were aware of the changes and to help start to educate them about all things personal finance related.
 Communication is not just a one-time thing, it’s ongoing every day.
 Our family talks about money and budgets all the time.
 It’s the way we’ve stayed on track for over four-plus years.

 Stop building New Debt –Once you know you’re overall numbers you can begin to move forward on taking action.
-If you have debt, the next step is to stop accumulating any new day, not tomorrow, not next week, but today!
+If you have debt, the next step is to stop accumulating any new debt, not tomorrow, not next week, but today!
 You don’t want to dig yourself further into a hole, you want to begin climbing out immediately.
 We did this by cutting up our credit cards and only using cash.